What is Intellectual Property?

 Geographical Indication

-The Geographical Indication of Goods (Registration and Protection) Act, 1999 protects geographical indicia of goods that originate from or are manufactured in a particular territory, region or even locality.
+Protects geographical indicia of goods that originate from or are manufactured in a particular territory, region or even locality.
 These goods include agricultural, natural or manufactured goods that are distinct from similar products due to quality, reputation or any other characteristic that is essentially attributable to their geographical origin.
-The Act thus facilitates promotion of exported Indian goods and also protects consumers from deception.